Sale of the Century: Broadcast history

 The 1983 revival debuted on NBC on January 3 of that year at 10:30 a.m.
 (9:30 a.m.
 Central) and remained there until January 2, 1987.
 Replacing Wheel of Fortune, the show that belonged in the time slot from April 1982 to December 1982, the show faced competition against Child's Play at the same time slot on CBS (ABC did not begin programming until 11:00 a.m.) from January to September 1983, then Press Your Luck from September 1983 to January 1986, then Card Sharks (a revival of Jim Perry's former show) from January 1986 to 1987.
 On January 5, 1987, the network moved the show ahead thirty minutes to 10:00 a.m.
 (9:00 a.m.
 Central).
 Sale of the Century stayed in that timeslot for the remainder of its run, enjoying respectable ratings.
-It faced competition with three CBS game shows airing at that same timeslot: The $25,000 Pyramid (for the entirety of 1987 and the spring of 1988), Blackout (which aired from January to April 1988), and Family Feud (which premiered in July 1988); as the late 80's progressed, however, NBC affiliates began pre-empting desirable time slots, including the 10:00 am hour, to extend their local or syndicated program offerings, leading to the point that daytime television game shows were no longer considered as a contributing factor.
+It faced competition with three CBS game shows airing at that same timeslot: The $25,000 Pyramid (for the entirety of 1987 and the spring of 1988), Blackout (which aired from January to April 1988), and Family Feud (which premiered in July 1988); as the late 80's progressed, however, NBC affiliates began pre-empting desirable time slots, including the 10:00 am hour, to extend their local or syndicated program offerings.
+Eventually, the pre-emptions progressed to the point that daytime game shows were no longer considered viable.
 The program's 1,578th and final episode aired on March 24, 1989.

 Its place on the schedule was taken by Reg Grundy stablemate Scrabble, which had been airing in the afternoons for several years, in a shuffle that also saw Super Password end after four-and-a-half seasons (its timeslot of 12:00 PM was given back to its affiliates, which had used the slot to air local newscasts at that point) and the soap opera Generations inherit Scrabbles old timeslot of 12:30 pm.
 (Note: With the advent of local or syndicated programming, however, still in the way, NBC returned the 10:00 am hour to its affiliates after both Wheel of Fortune and Classic Concentration ended their network runs on September 20, 1991.)